Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 ## Running an Import
 The great news is that your team is now ready to begin the process of running an import.
 It's recommended that your team start with a dry run import and then finally a production run import.
 Dry run imports allow your team to see how the end results of an import will look, identify potential issues, and gain experience before heading into your production run.

-> [!IMPORTANT]
-> Import will fail if you edit a SID sync AD to AAD mapping after a dry run.
-New users can be added, but existing user mappings cannot be changed.
-If your import fails due to this you can either revert the SID sync mapping and import again or contact [VSTS customer service](https://www.visualstudio.com/team-services/support/) and tell them you are experiencing "Import failure: SID sync mapping change after dry run".

 ### Considerations for Roll Back Planning
 A common concern that teams have for the final production run is to think through what the rollback plan will be if anything goes wrong with import.
 This is also why we highly recommend doing a dry run to make sure you are able to test the import settings you provide to the TFS Database Import Service.